 (10) No person shall enter a national park or game reserve or move outside a designated lodge, campsite or observation hide or overnight camp in a designated walking area within the national park or game reserve between the sunset and sunrise hours set out in the Fourth Schedule except where-

-(a) An employee of the Government acts in the execution of his official duties and has a valid authorization in writing from the Officer-in-Charge of the national park or game reserve;
+(a) An employee of the Government acts in the execution of his official duties and has a valid authorisation in writing from the Officer-in-Charge of the national park or game reserve;

-(c) A person holds a valid authorization in writing from the Officer-in-Charge in charge of the national park or game reserve; or
+(c) A person holds a valid authorisation in writing from the Officer-in-Charge in charge of the national park or game reserve; or

 (d) A person holds a filming permit or research permit endorsed for filming or research activities during such hours.

-(11) No person shall, within a national park or game reserve, deposit litter in any place except in a litter bin.
-Otherwise, you will transport your litter out of the park.
+(11) No person shall deposit litter within a national park or game reserve except in a litter bin.
+Otherwise, you will transport your waste out of the park.

-(12) In this regulation, “observation hide” means any facility designated as an observation hide in the management plan as provided for under regulation 6.5.
+(12) In this regulation, "observation hide" means any facility designated as an observation hide in the management plan under regulation 6.5.

 (1) The payment of fees listed under the First Schedule shall not apply to the following-

-(a) Persons to whom a waiver or a free entry permit has been issued by the Director Copyright Government of Botswana upon application;
+(a) Persons to whom the Director Copyright Government of Botswana has issued a waiver or a free entry permit upon application;

 (b) persons in the employment of the Government, who with the written permission of the Officer-in-Charge, enter or reside in a national park or game reserve in the execution of their official duties;